ganesh-arumuganainar/SMS-spam-detection-using-natural-language-processing/README.md

     weighted avg    0.99      0.99      0.99      1115

 **Future work:** The trained model is already saved for future use.
 Future work includes creating a basic web application with Python Flask (HTML and CSS for frontend) that takes in an input text and outputs the model's prediction if the text is spam or ham.
+The application is to be deployed on any of the cloud platforms like GCP or Heroku.